domdomdidom/Monthly-Run-Rate/README.md

 # Monthly-Run-Rate
 Basic monthly run rate that incorporates temporal patterns for holidays based on previous data.
-Data is pulled off HIVE server.
+Data is pulled from HIVE server.
 Script includes a data validation function to prevent it from running if data from yesterday isn't fully loaded yet.

 Author: Dominique Vanden Dries